Market Data Methodology

 Corrections

-Messari employs several corrective measures upon discovering inaccurate data.
+We employ several corrective measures upon discovering inaccurate data.

-Exclusions
+Market Exclusions

 Messari strives to show VWAP data that represents the “true” market price as closely as possible for all our assets.
 To do this, there are instances when one or more markets for an asset have to be excluded from the final price.
 This can be due to suspected bad source data, incorrect mappings, or large price/volume differentials.
 These exclusions can be for certain time periods, or for entire markets.

-Messari maintains a list of markets that we exclude in order to more properly represent the assets.
+We maintain a list of markets that we exclude in order to more properly represent the assets.
 Entries to this list are on a case-by-case basis and are driven by real-time outlier detection methods as well as manual checks.

-Backfills
+Discrete Backfills

 As we find bad data and update our exclusion lists, we periodically backfill our database with the new exclusions and recalculate historical prices.
 Although this can have minimal effect overall, the effects can be more acute in specific assets or time periods.
-We will post notices when we do backfills so users can be aware of potential changes.